CS-433/ml-project-1-aga/README.md

 The process of hyperparameter tuning is conducted in the ```Hyperparameter_tuning.ipynb``` notebook, for all feature settings.
 The ```run_19.ipynb``` and the ```run_all.ipynb``` notebooks contain the process for the runs for the 19-feature and all-feature settings respectively, the former of which was used for the experimentation with data processing and balancing.
 Its results are shown in ```Scores.md```.

 Finally, the ```run_all.ipynb``` file is also the best-performing system that we have developed, which is that of the all-features model (one-hot encoded) with a learning rate gamma of 0.05 and a L2 regularisation lambda of 0.
-The output from running this code is the ```Submission_27_10_2024_13_52``` file which corresponds to our best result on AIcrowd.
+The output from running this code is the best performing result on AIcrowd.